tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 7. Erosion of the white-matter and CSF segmentations (see [section 2.8](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/README.md#28-erosion))

 As part of the first-level seed-based connectivity pipeline of the resting-state data, the following steps need to be performed after the preprocessing steps:
-1. Construction of a (subject-level) native ROI mask (see [section 4.1](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/README.md#41-native-roi-mask))
+1. Construction of a region-of-interest (ROI) mask in subject reference space (see [section 3.5](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/README.md#41-reslice-roi-mask))
 2. Extraction of the region-of-interest (ROI) regressors (see [section 4.2](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/README.md#42-roi-regressors))
 3. Extraction of the confound regressors (see [section 4.3](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/README.md#43-confound-regressors))
 4. Extraction of the spike regressors (see [section 4.4](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/README.md#44-spike-regressosrs))
 5. Voxel-wise seed-based functional connectivity analysis (see [section 4.5](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/README.md#45-voxel-wise-connectivity-analysis))

-### 4.1 Native ROI mask
+### 4.1 Reslice ROI mask

-Before the seed-based connectivity analysis can be performed, the region-of-interest (ROI) mask needs to be transformed to native space.
-The *create_native_roi_mask* module used for this procedure ultilizes [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/) in [MATLAB R2016b](https://nl.mathworks.com/products/matlab.html), via a shell call command.
+Before the seed-based connectivity analysis can be performed, the region-of-interest (ROI) mask, in this case the amygdala, needs to be resliced to the reference space of each subject in the dataset.
+This can be achieved in either of two ways:
+- Option 1: The analyses are conducted mainly in native space, and therefore the ROI mask needs to be resliced to the native reference space of each subject; this can be accomplished via the *create_native_roi_mask* method.
+- Option 2: The analyses are conducted mainly in standard MNI space, and therefore the ROI mask needs to be resliced to the standard reference space of each subject; this can be achieved via the *obtain_global_roi_mask* method.

+The *create_native_roi_mask* method ultilizes [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/) in [MATLAB R2016b](https://nl.mathworks.com/products/matlab.html), via a shell call command.
 The MATLAB scripts that are responsible for the procedure itself are [GlobalToNativeMask.m](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/GlobalToNativeMask.m) and [GlobalToNativeMask_job.m](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/GlobalToNativeMask_job.m).
 This method inverse normalizes the ROI mask specified, via the following 5-step procedure:
 1. The coregistered (to the mean functional image) anatomical image is normalized to NMI space.
 2. The ROI mask is coregistered to the normalized anatomical image generated in step 1.
 3. The deformation matrix yielded by step 1 is used to create an inverse (MNI to native) deformation field.